MLindner0/PopulationGenetics58Website/registration.md

 ## Registration

+****Registration for the 58th Population Genetics Group meeting is now closed****

-**Registration for the 58th Population Genetics Group meeting is now open** and the registration form can be accessed here: [**Link to registration form**](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-science/school-of-biosciences/population-genetics-group-annual-conference-popgroup58)
+Registration for the 58th Population Genetics Group meeting is now open and the registration form can be accessed here: [**Link to registration form**](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-science/school-of-biosciences/population-genetics-group-annual-conference-popgroup58)

 Cost for general conference attendance:
 - Student, member of Genetics Society: £60